Notes on the Geography of China: The Grand Axis of Imperial Beijing

 The flanking steps are carved, too, in this case with lions and horses.

 The massive roof of the Hall of Supreme Harmony is supported by Phoebe nanmu logs.
 Thousands were imported from Sichuan, mostly by floating them down the Yangtze and then up the Grand Canal to its terminus at Tongzhou, from where they were brought by a smaller canal or overland to the city's Great Timberyard.
 When?
 Well, the Forbidden City was finished in 1420, but it burned the next year.
 In 1442 it was rebuilt, only to burn again in 1557.
 It was rebuilt in 1562 but burned again 79 years later.
 A reconstruction in 1690 was delayed while a search went on for suitable timbers.
-In some cases, for example the so-called Temple of Heaven, the economy-minded Qing emperors substituted pines from Manchuria or even (gasp!)
+In some cases, for example at the so-called Temple of Heaven, the economy-minded Qing emperors substituted pines from Manchuria or even (gasp!)
 Oregon.

 Notice that the walls are non-weight bearing "curtains."
 Notice, too that there are no chairs.
 There never were, except for the elaborate Dragon Throne.
 Only the emperor sat.
 The furnishings that were once here--mirrors, cabinets, tables--are gone.

-Behind the Hall of Supreme Harmony but still on the north-south axis: the Hall of Complete Harmony (Zhonghedian).
+Behind the Hall of Supreme Harmony but still on the north-south axis, this is the Hall of Complete Harmony (Zhonghedian).
 Although used occasionally for audiences and as a stopping place between the two other audience halls (namely Supreme Harmony (in the background) and Preserving Harmony (Baohedian), behind the camera and to the right) the Hall of Complete Harmony was used primarily during the spring agricultural rites, when the emperor left the Forbidden City and ventured to the Altar of Agriculture, west of the so-called Temple of Heaven.
 Before doing so, he stopped here to collect his tools, including a yellow plow, a golden basket for seed, a yellow whip, and a harrow.

 The last of the three audience halls is the Hall of Preserving Harmony (Baohedian).
 It lies at the center of the Forbidden City and was the chief audience hall, not only for envoys and vassals but for the regular audiences held for officials on the 5th, 15th, and 25th of each lunar month.
 A Dutch ambassador in 1795 was served a banquet here with more than 50 courses, spoiled perhaps by the ambassador's noting that the servants gaped at his big nose and blue eyes.